Kashmiri cuisine

-Kashmiri cuisine refers to the traditional culinary practices of the Kashmiri people.
+Kashmiri cuisine is the traditional culinary practices of the Kashmiri people.
 Rice has been a staple food in Kashmir since ancient times.
-The equivalent for the phrase "bread and butter" in Kashmiri is haakh-batte (greens and rice).
+The equivalent for the phrase "bread and butter" in the Kashmiri language is haakh-batte (greens and rice).

 Kashmiri cuisine is generally meat-heavy.
-The region has, per capita, the highest mutton consumers in the subcontinent.
+The region has, per capita, the highest mutton consumers in the Indian Subcontinent.
+Lamb or sheep is the preferred choice of meat amongst Pandits, whereas Muslims prefer goats.

 In a majority of Kashmiri cooking, bread is not part of the meal.
 Bread is generally only eaten with tea in the morning, afternoon and evening.
 The cooking methods of vegetables, mutton, homemade cheese (paneer), and legumes by Muslims are similar to those of Pandits, except in the use of onions, garlic and shallots by Muslims in place of asafoetida.
-Lamb or sheep is more preferred in kashmir although beef is also popular.
 Cockscomb flower, called "mawal" in Kashmiri, is boiled to prepare a red food colouring, as used in certain dishes mostly in Wazwan.
-Pandit cuisine uses the mildly pungent Kashmiri red chili powder as a spice, as well as ratanjot to impart colour to certain dishes like rogan josh.
+Kashmiri Pandit cuisine uses the mildly pungent Kashmiri red chili powder as a spice, as well as ratanjot to impart colour to certain dishes like rogan josh.
 Kashmiri Muslim cuisine uses chilies in moderate quantity, and avoid hot dishes at large meals.
 In Kashmiri Muslim cuisine, vegetable curries are common with meat traditionally considered an expensive indulgence.
-Wazwan dishes apart from in wedding along with rice, some vegetables and salad are prepared also on special occasions like Eids.
+Wazwan dishes with rice, some vegetables and salad are prepared for weddings and special occasions like Eid.

-Global Popularity and Urban Expansion

-Kashmiri cuisine has witnessed a notable rise in global appreciation, with iconic dishes such as Rogan Josh, Gushtaba, Yakhni, and Kahwa being featured in gourmet menus worldwide.
-From food festivals in London and Dubai to fine-dining experiences in New York and Toronto, the rich, aromatic flavours of Kashmir are being embraced by international audiences.

-Within India, Kashmiri culinary offerings are increasingly making their mark in major metropolitan cities.
-Upscale Kashmiri restaurants have opened in Delhi, Mumbai, Bengaluru, and Hyderabad, catering to both the diaspora and curious food lovers seeking authentic regional cuisine.
-These establishments, often run by members of the Kashmiri community or curated by chefs specialising in Wazwan, are helping preserve and promote the unique gastronomic heritage of the region.

-This growth is further supported by food influencers, YouTube chefs, and curated pop-up events that showcase the intricate preparation and cultural significance of Kashmiri dishes.

-History of Kashmiri cuisine
+History

 From the Mahabharata to the Iranian invasion of Kashmir (which was a part of Gandhara) by Darius in 516 BC, to the Mauryans who established Srinagara to the Kushan Empire to the invasion of Kashmir by Timur in 1398, the culture and cuisine of Kashmiris are linked to South Asia, Persian and Central Asian cuisines mixed with local innovations and availabilities of ingredients.
+The cuisine of Kashmir developed in response to the region's cold climate and long winters, contributing to the widespread use of slow-cooked dishes, dried vegetables, and preserved ingredients.
 The term kabab is Arabic in origin, korma has Turkish roots, and rogan josh, yakhaen, ab gosht, riste and goshtabh stem from Persian sources.

 Red-ware pottery with horned figure from Burzahom.

 Kashmiri Woman and Tree (300s – 400s), her fertile properties cause the tree to fruit.